 Feria de Fuengirola

 Also called Feria del Rosario, this celebration in Fuengirola is held every October 6 through 12 (which is also Columbus Day) at the fairground.
 Locals bring their carriage horses and carriages and wear their finest traditional garb—flamenco dresses for women and suits for men.

 Feria de Nerja

+Nerja hosts this weeklong celebration honoring its patron saints of the Virgin of Anguish and Archangel Saint Michael.
 Festivities take over much of the town but focus mainly on the east and west sides of the town center.
 This family-friendly festival features music, horses, parades, concerts, fair rides, dancing, and children's activities.

 Fiestas de San Lucas